1 member

 That is a much stronger signal that the page is usable.

-The cleanest decision rule is simple: valid referral code, referral field, during account creation, current 50,000 UEC bonus.
+The cleanest decision rule is simple: valid referral code, referral field, before account creation, current 50,000 UEC bonus.

 ——-

-The relevant code in this context is the valid Star Citizen referral code used for signup.
+The relevant code in this context is the valid Star Citizen referral code used during signup.

 Referral code STAR-FSRJ-5N7Z.